NateChoe1/ncdg/README.md

 ```
 <pre><code>#include  &lt;stdio.h&gt;
 </code></pre>
+``

 Note that text inside of escaped sections is not minified.
-Also note taht the
+Also note that the
 first character after the code is swallowed.

 ### Excluding minification